-- 1. Children with an EHC Plan that names Austrey CE Primary School will be offered a place first.
-This may reduce the number of places available. - 2.
-Under priority 2 and 4, a brother or sister must live at the same address and could be: - A brother or sister sharing the same parents; - A half-brother or sister, where two children share one parent; a stepbrother or stepsister, where two children are related by a parent's marriage or civil - partnership (a formal arrangement that gives same-sex couples the same legal status as married couples); - The separate children of a couple who live together; or - An adopted or fostered brother or sister. - 3.
-For the purposes of education law, the Department for Education considers a 'parent' to include: - all biological parents, whether they are married or not; - any person who, although not a biological parent, has parental responsibility for a child or young person - this could be an adoptive parent, a step-parent, guardian or other relative; - any person who, although not a biological parent and not having parental responsibility, has care of a child or young person.
-A person typically has care of a child or young person if they are the person with whom the child lives, either full or part time and who looks after the child, irrespective of what their biological or legal relationship is with the child.

-- 4. A child's home address is the place where the child is permanently resident with his or her Parent(s).
+1. Children with an EHC Plan that names Warton Nethersole's CE Primary School will be offered a place first.
+This may reduce the number of places available.

+- 2. Under priorities 2 and 3, a brother or sister must live at the same address and could be: - A brother or sister sharing the same parents; - A half-brother or sister, where two children share one parent; a stepbrother or stepsister, where two children are related by a parent's marriage or civil partnership (a formal arrangement that gives same-sex couples the same legal status as married couples); - The separate children of a couple who live together; or - An adopted or fostered brother or sister. - 3.
+For the purposes of education law, the Department for Education considers a 'parent' to include: - all biological parents, whether they are married or not; - any person who, although not a biological parent, has parental responsibility for a child or young person this could be an adoptive parent, a step-parent, guardian or other relative; - any person who, although not a biological parent and not having parental responsibility, has care of a child or young person.
+A person typically has care of a child or young person if they are the person with whom the child lives, either full or part time and who looks after the child, irrespective of what their biological or legal relationship is with the child. - 4.
+A child's home address is the place where the child is permanently resident with his or her Parent(s).
 When a child lives between two addresses, the address used for offering a school place will be where the child lives for most of the school week (Monday to Friday).
 If care is split equally, the parents can choose which address will be used.
 [In the event of a dispute between parents who each have parental responsibility, the matter may ultimately need to be resolved by the courts.] - 5.
 If offering places within any one of the criteria would cause the school's admission number to be exceeded, then children living nearest will be offered first.
 The distance will be calculated by the Local Authority using a straight-line measurement from the address point location coordinate of the applicant's home address (as set by Ordnance Survey) to the centre point ('centroid') of the school in question.
 (The centroid is a predetermined point set by Warwickshire County Council and all distances are subject to changes which may occur with updates of mapping data).
 If two or more applicants share the same distance to a school and only one place is available, the applicant to whom the place will be offered will be determined by the Local Authority by random selection (unless this involves multiple births, in which case, all the siblings will be admitted). - 6.
-Applications received after the Local Authority's designated closing date for receipt of applications will be deemed to have been made late and will be considered after applications with the same priority that were received on time. - 7.
-Waiting lists are produced in strict order of priority, against the over-subscription criteria.
-Waiting lists are kept until the end of the autumn term in the year of admission. - 8.
-Applications made outside the normal admissions round (for in-year admissions) should be made directly to the Local Authority https://www.warwickshire.gov.uk/admissions
+Applications received after the Local Authority's designated closing date for receipt of applications will be deemed to have been made late and will be considered after applications with the same priority that were received on time.

+- 7. Waiting lists are produced in strict order of priority, against the over-subscription criteria.
+Waiting lists are held by Warwickshire's Admissions Service.

+Waiting lists are kept until the end of the autumn term in the year of admission.